erdikusdemir/smarthome-wifi-remote/README.md

 # Limitations:
 The number of an item is fixed to 20 because of code restrictions.
 It can be changed inside the Arduino code.
-Temperature controlling is possible but not configured yet.

 # Instructions:
 1. Connect your encoder pins as: